githubnext/vitale/README.md

     - `pnpm add -D @githubnext/vitale` (or equivalent in `npm` or `yarn` etc.)

       The details of the RPC protocol between extension and server change frequently, so you should use matching versions.

+3. (Optional) Install the `@githubnext/typescript` package in your project:

+    - `pnpm add -D typescript@npm:@githubnext/typescript`

+      This is a patched version of of TypeScript 5.4.5 which hacks in support for the pathnames that VS Code uses for notebook cells (with stock TypeScript, `tsserver` can't find the `tsconfig.json` and can't find referenced project files, so you get a lot of spurious squiggles).

 ## Getting started